Pollination trap: Psychoda fly’s life cycle

 There is a large number of different flies that the arum plant attracts to its trap.
 One of the main flies that successfully pollinate for the plant is Psychoda flies also known as the drain flies.
 These small flies have a short holometabolous life cycle that’s completed within 21 to 27 days: egg, larval, pupal, and adult life.
 The eggs are deposited on wet or moist soils typically on the sides of drains or other surfaces and hatch in less than two days.
 Larvae are slender, white to creamy brown.
 Depending on the temperature this stage can vary from 9 to 15 days.
 Once they develop certain characteristics, they are ready to pupae.
 A yellow to brown pupa with small horns is formed and requires 24 to 48 hours before emerging.
 In the beginning of spring and peaking in late summer, drain flies are on the look out for food.
 They feed on decaying organic material which is what the arum plant utilizes.

 Psychoda interaction with Arum plants

-Flowers often have a sweet fragrance, but the flowers of the Arum plant, excude a rancid smell of ammonia and excrement.
+Flowers often have a sweet fragrance, but the flowers of the Arum plant, exude a rancid smell of ammonia and excrement.
 Based on its scent, the plant is able to attract drain flies, but what makes them irresistible is their purple rod.
 A combination of warmth and rancid smell that is emitted in the center of plant creates a perfect bait for the flies.
 As the flies are lured, they will tumble down the slippery walls into the lower chamber where they are trapped bristles above them.
 As the male flower opens up to release the flies it covers the flies with pollen and secretes sugary nectar in return.
 Now the fly will visit another plant of the same species and fertilize.
 This causes a mutualistic relationship as both will benefit from this trap.